DigitalPublishingToolkit/Money-Lab-Reader/docs/1_4-Rushkoff.md

 Howe, Jeff.
 ‘The Rise of Crowd Sourcing’, *Wired*, June 2006.

-Lietaer, Bernard A. and Stephen M. Belgin. *Of Human Wealth: Beyond Greed & Scarcity,* Boulder, CO: Human Wealth Books and Talks, 2004.

 Huizinga, Johan. *Homo Ludens: A Study of the Play-Element in Culture,*
 Boston: Beacon Press, 1971.

-De Mul, Jos.
-‘The Game of Life: Narrative and Ludic Identity Formation in Computer Games,’ in Joost Raessnes and Jeffrey Goldstein (eds) *Handbook of Computer Game Studies*, Cambridge: MIT Press, 2005.
+Lietaer, Bernard A. and Stephen M. Belgin. *Of Human Wealth: Beyond Greed & Scarcity,* Boulder, CO: Human Wealth Books and Talks, 2004.

 Lietaer, Bernard. *The Mystery of Money: Beyond Greed and Scarcity,*
 Munich: Riemann Verlag, 2000.

+Mul, Jos de.
+‘The Game of Life: Narrative and Ludic Identity Formation in Computer Games,’ in Joost Raessnes and Jeffrey Goldstein (eds) *Handbook of Computer Game Studies*, Cambridge: MIT Press, 2005.

 O’ Reilly, Tim.
 ‘The Open Source Paradigm Shift,’ in Chris DiBona, Danese Cooper and Mark Stone (eds) *Open Sources 2.0,* Sebastopol: